abanoubmilad/Labyrinth/README.md

         *   if disabled, non active tab fragments will be destroyed and recreated
         *   with their previous bundle when the tab is selected again
         *
-        *   For better performance it's suggested to keep this disabled
+        *   For better performance it's suggested to keep this disabled (false)
         *   so fragments of other tab can be destroyed and release memory resources
         *
         */